Welcome to my home! I’m sometimes a copy editor, rarely a transcriber, and most importantly a writer. I’m a stutterer.

 Use the menu at the top of this page to find what you need, whether it’s biographical information, my blog, or anything you need to know about my published projects and works-in-progress including where to buy.

 Dylan Madeley is a Torontonian currently working out of a headquarters in Vaughan, Ontario.
 He is the copy editor of and a frequent contributor to Auxiliary Magazine, an alternative fashion and music zine.
-His junior copy editors are two chinchillas named Basil and Liam.

 I was born in Toronto in 1985.
 After my family moved a couple of times, we settled in Woodbridge, Ontario, and I have lived there for most of my life.
 The recent exceptions to this happened in 2012 and 2014, when I lived in midtown Toronto with roommates.
 Toronto is where I would prefer to live, once things like budget and opportunity allow me to do so.

 I attended Maple Leaf Montessori School from junior kindergarten until grade 6.
 I attended Woodbridge College from grades 7 through 12, as at the time of my first attendance Woodbridge College went from grade 7 to OAC, a thirteenth grade of sorts.
 I graduated in the “double cohort” when OAC was phased out of the provincial curriculum, and went straight to York University.
 In 2007, I graduated with an Hons.
 Double Maj.
 Bachelor of Arts in Professional Writing and Social and Political Thought.